In just two years, dating app Tinder had acquired 50 million users– each of them logging into the app an average 11 times a day.

 These guidelines help the company ensure that their product gets the maximum exposure and downloads.

 Word-of-mouth pro tip: Focusing on the same target demographic, insert your product into your target customers’ activities, especially those that are highly social, such as parties.

-With an app that changed the entire dynamics of meeting people, dating and hooking up, Tinder has been extremely popular amongst young adults, especially millenials.
+With an app that changed the entire dynamics of meeting people, dating, and hooking up, Tinder has been extremely popular amongst young adults, especially millennials.